MicrosoftDocs/win32/desktop-src/WinHttp/query-info-flags.md

 ---
-Description: These attributes and modifiers are used by WinHttpQueryHeaders. ms.assetid: c26dac1d-9a75-440a-a0ef-a2029f138f3b
+description: These attributes and modifiers are used by WinHttpQueryHeaders. ms.assetid: c26dac1d-9a75-440a-a0ef-a2029f138f3b
 title: Query Info Flags (Winhttp.h) ms.topic: reference